(Jump to style guidelines)

 You can submit something you've already created and we’ll determine whether it would be suitable anywhere in our publications.
 Or you can create your submission with a particular Association media channel in mind.
 Here are some of the possibilities:

 - Beneficiary Stories: This is the category of content that we are most interested in receiving.
 These stories that show how the Aggie Network and annual donations to The Association of Former Students support Texas A&M University and Texas Aggies.
 Stories should explicitly state what that support was.
 Stories should also include quotes from the students, faculty, staff or former students who are the beneficiaries of the donated funding or services.

 - Good Bull: Stories that display the pride and Spirit of Aggieland.
 About 500 words plus at least one photo.
 Example of a Good Bull story.

 - My Story: Profile of a person whose story epitomizes the Aggie Spirit and Texas A&M’s core values.
 Generally NOT told in first person.
 About 500 words, plus at least one photo.
 Example of My Story.

 - Photo Essay: Five to 10 photos with captions, plus about 100 to 150 words of accompanying narrative.
 Example of a Photo Essay.

-- A&M Notebook: Brief items (about 75 words) on news, information and current events in Aggieland, including the Galveston and Qatar campuses.
+- A&M Notebook: Brief items (about 75 words) on news, information and current events on campus and around Aggieland, including Bryan-College Station and the Galveston and Qatar campuses.
 Each item should include a photo.
 Example of A&M Notebook.